kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 -->

 No. Existing behavior of provisioning volumes from PVC and `VolumeSnapshot` remains unchanged.
-By enabling the feature, `VolumeSnapshotLink` CR can be used as a `DataSourceRef` for PVC, in addition to the existing data sources.
+By enabling the feature, volumes can be provisioned from snapshots in another namespace.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?